the-permaweb-harlequin/harlequin-toolkit/remote-signing/README.md

-# 🎭 Harlequin Remote Signing Server
+# 🎭 Harlequin Remote Signing Library

-A standalone Go server that enables remote signing of raw data through a web interface.
-This service allows applications to submit any data for signing and provides a user-friendly web interface where users can sign the data with their wallet extensions.
+A Go library that provides remote signing capabilities for Arweave data items.
+This package enables applications to submit data for signing and provides a user-friendly web interface where users can sign the data with their wallet extensions.

 ## 🏗️ Package Structure

-This project is organized into reusable packages:
+This project is organized as a reusable library:

 ```
 remote-signing/